“…that you would walk worthy of God who calls you into His own kingdom and glory“

 that you would walk worthy of God

 The word “that” expresses purpose.
 The gospel team designed their ministry so that the people at Thessalonica “would walk worthy of God.”
-Any other motive is not suitable to God’s purpose.
+Any other motive is not suitable for God’s purpose.
 There is a great temptation to minister for our reputation.
 This is to live for our ego rather than for the highest purpose in life.

 Paul appeals to us that we would “walk worthy of God.”
 The figure of “walk” suggests living as a mode of operation.
 The word “walk” comes from two words: around and walk.
 Walk around carries the idea of a course of life, a manner of life.
 We take God into everything we are and do.

-“Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life” (Romans 6:4).
+“Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so, we also should walk in newness of life” (Romans 6:4).

 ”For we walk by faith, not by sight” (2 Corinthians 5:7).

 “I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh” (Galatians 5:16).

 “And walk in love, as Christ also has loved us and given Himself for us, an offering and a sacrifice to God for a sweet-smelling aroma” (Ephesians 5:2).